ayushmish605/movie-performance-predictor/README.md

 ## Machine Learning Pipeline

-This repository handles **data collection and feature engineering only**.
-The scraped data is exported and fed into a separate ML classifier for predicting movie performance (hit/flop classification).
+This repository contains both **data collection** and **machine learning model training** components.
+The data collection pipeline scrapes and processes movie data, which is then used to train ML classifiers for predicting movie performance (hit/flop classification).

+See the `ml_models/` directory for model training notebooks and evaluation scripts.

 ### Features Generated
 - TMDB ratings and popularity scores